How to Plant and Grow Juniper

 If you’re ready to add this classic shrub to your space, or if you just want to know how to better care for the one you already have, this article will cover all of the basics that you should know, including:

 The juniper genus (Juniperus) is part of the conifer family (Cupressaceae), which includes fir, spruce, and pine trees.
-Like the rest of the family, these species are evergreen with scale or needle-like leaves.

 Photo by Kristine Lofgren.

-While most people recognize that familiar needle shape common on many conifers, scale leaves are the broader, fuller leaves that you see on cedar trees.
-Scale leaves have small overlapping structures that resemble scales.
+While the needle shape common on many conifers is familiar, scale leaves are the broader, fuller leaves that you see on cedar trees.

 Junipers are native to a surprising range of different environments, from low elevations to extremely high ones, and from arid deserts to alpine tundras and temperate rainforests.